Niq1982/lunch-list/Readme.md

 # A lunch list plugin for WordPress

 See this as a starting point for your own lunch list plugin.
 Clone and code yourself a nice lunch list.
+Plugin requires ACF to be installed in your site

 ## Usage